-Here we list resources that people and agencies can use to prepare for and deal with ash
+Here we list resources that the public, agencies and scientists can use to prepare for and deal with ash

 Health Hazard Guides